 Korzybski taught us in the 1930s that the menu is not the meal.
 His master work, Science and Sanity, is well worth spending time with if you have a scientific bend to your intellectual curiosities.
 In this work he points out how quickly our nervous systems can label this living, green stuff under our feet grass and by this very move miss all conscious perception of the individual, unique blades.
 He goes on to point out that those individual, unique blades have a reality to their existence that the abstraction “grass” does not.
 The simple expediency of using a hand lens every day in all kinds of places to examine all kinds of things helps wake us up to our senses again and slip out of the too settled grey zone of abstract conceptual thought.
 This simple hand lens acts to focus our curiosity outward, out into the world beyond our immediate personal concerns.

 So as you are out walking under the sky with your hand lens in pocket, what other practice might we participate in?
 One I find fruitful is taking on the chore of picking up the human garbage I see along some part of my walk.
 Find some part of the environment you frequent regularly in which it is possible to see the natural world, however slight such a glimpse might be.
 Take a moment to pick up any human made pollution scarring this experience of the natural world, or at least a bit of it.
-The hope is that others might enjoy a view of Gaia and find relief from their grinding, daily concerns in a moment of appreciation of the world’s beauty.
+The hope is that others might enjoy a view of the living planet and find relief from their grinding, daily concerns in a moment of appreciation of the world’s beauty.
 I live in an urban area so choose a park walkway for this practice.
 I have found the world readily cooperates, providing new trash to work with most every day.
 Sure it is a small thing and certainly will not save the world but that is just the point; it is a practice that embraces the reality of what I can do which is not much, but it is something.

 The next set of tools is for the home.
 I was taught that every well-appointed home should have a few basic mind tools; a microscope, a telescope and a set of encyclopedias.
 Perhaps the last is now passé with the arrival of the internet but the others are all the more needed in our time of experts.
 In the same way that the hand lens widens the world one lives in, the wonderful (and for the most part affordable) basic microscope and telescope delivers whole new worlds.
 The thing is, it is just not the same to see a photo of a cell or the rings of Saturn as it is to gaze on these things with your own eyes.
 Of the many foolishness’s of our times perhaps none is more destructive of a zest for living then the pervasive sovereignty of experts.
 Somehow most of us have been left with the impression that if we are not able to contribute some new insight into a science or invent a new math or algorithm, then there is nothing for us in exploring the marvels of the world on our own.
 Here is the secret – encountering reality is beneficial to our mindstream, our souls if you will.
-It is not an exclusive club for the wealthy and powerful, the smart and genius but a very democratic feature of the human experience.
+It is not an exclusive club for the wealthy and powerful, the super-smart but rare genius but a very democratic feature of the human experience.
 It is yours for the taking.